Zum Inhalt

 • mod_expires (optional)

-CCM19 is fully compatible with the caching module mod_cache.
-It is also recommended to optimize the performance of Apache httpd.
-For information on how to do this, please refer to the countless tutorials available on other pages.
+CCM19 is fully compatible with the caching-module mod_cache.
+Additionally, it is recommended to optimize the performance of Apache httpd.
+For instructions on how to do this, please refer to the countless tutorials available on other websites.

 nginx

-If your web serveruses nginx , it may be necessary to make adjustments to the server configuration so that CCM19 runs satisfactorily after you have carried out the first step of the installation.
+If your web server uses nginx, you may need to adjust the server configuration to ensure that CCM19 runs satisfactorily after you have completed the first step of the installation.

-First find out the path to the configuration file of the nginx server for your (sub)domain (usually /etc/nginx/nginx.conf or /etc/nginx/conf.d/domainname.conf) and the socket path for the installed PHP FPM module (often unix:/run/php/php7.2-fpm.sock or similar) from your provider or server administrator.
+First, locate the path to the configuration file for the nginx-server for your (sub-) domain (usually /etc/nginx/nginx.conf or /etc/nginx/conf.d/domainname.conf) and the socket-path for the installed PHP-FPM-module (often unix:/run/php/php7.2-fpm.sock or similar) from your provider or server-administrator.

-The sample configuration file listed here can be found in the download package in the directory www/examples/ - CCM19 is installed in a subdirectory here.
+The sample-configuration file shown here can be found in the download-package in the www/examples/ directory—here, CCM19 is installed in a subdirectory.

 Example:

-# Add the content of this file to your nginx configuration within a
+# Add the contents of this file to your nginx-configuration within a

 #